mattflipsbits/DuinoDays/Day0/Day0.md

 **NOTE:** There are multiple choices for the Arduino IDE, pick whichever one you like!

+This course has been designed using the [Arduino Mega2560](https://store.arduino.cc/products/arduino-mega-2560-rev3).
+If you are using a different board, make sure to properly identify it [here](https://www.arduino.cc/en/hardware).

 ### Read
 -  [What is Arduino?](https://docs.arduino.cc/learn/starting-guide/whats-arduino/)
 -  [Getting Started With Arduino Tools](https://docs.arduino.cc/learn/starting-guide/getting-started-with-arduino-tools/)